fabschurt/ansible-role-ubuntu-base/README.md

 This role is continuously integrated on [Travis](https://travis-ci.org/fabschurt/ansible-role-ubuntu-base).
 For now, it's simply syntax-checked against multiple Ansible versions, to check for basic compatibility.

-It's been tested against **Ubuntu 14.04**, but should work on earlier and later versions, as there's nothing really 14.04-specific in there.

 ## Requirements